 Vans Old Skool Lite

 As material ingenuity continue to progress, more and more options for varying the form of Vans Old Skool sneakers are laid to the table.
 One of these enhancements includes a component to decrease its weight to make it more flexible and cozy.

-- The takeaway feature for the Old Skool Lite can be found on its sole which fuses the midsole and outsole to decrease the overall weight.
+The takeaway feature of the "Lite" Old Skool can be found on its sole which fuses the midsole and outsole to decrease the overall weight.